 - breakfast in bed!

-This recipe is full of fall produce, and it's easy to adapt.
+This recipe is full of fall and winter produce, and it's easy to adapt.
 Just make sure you choose fruits that are fragrant and zesty.
 The pomelo can easily be replaced with grapefruit, and the granny smith can be swapped for your favorite apple.
 The orange blossom or rosewater isn't an absolutely necessity, but then again, neither is fruit salad, and the subtle floral scent makes it even more of a special treat.
 Just don't overdo it, or you'll cross over into potpourri territory.

-fall fruit salad
+flower-water fruit salad

 yield: 6 servings